$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic symbols and -adic distributions

 \subsection{Relations}

-We will prove a fundamental relation between the evaluations defined in \S \ref{evaluations}, which will later be used to prove the admissibility of certain $p$-adic distributions, an interpolation property for $p$-adic $L$-functions, as well as a relation between $p$-adic $L$-functions and partially improved $p$-adic $L$-functions.
+We will prove a fundamental relation between the evaluations defined in \S \ref{evaluations}, which will later be used to prove an interpolation property and growth condition of certain $p$-adic distributions on Galois groups, as well as a relation between the corresponding $p$-adic $L$-functions and their improved counterparts.